-In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, and important notification regulations.
+In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, in addition to important notification regulations.

 COBRA guidelines for employers have 30 days from the time of the Qualifying Event to notify the plan administrator, except in the case of divorce, legal separation, or cessation of dependency status in which case the Qualified Beneficiary is required to notify the plan administrator within 60 days (Admin Tip: Although many employers wait for QBs to notify the Plan Administrator, in many cases, employers can significantly reduce this notification period by using their own records to discover these QEs and to notify their Plan Administrators themselves).

 The plan administrator then has 14 days to send out the Notice, the Qualified Beneficiary has a 60-day period to elect COBRA coverage, and then they have 45 days to pay retroactive premiums.
 If the COBRA Notice is sent after the loss of coverage date, then the QB's 60-day election period starts on the day the QE Notice was sent.
 If the COBRA Notice is sent before the loss of coverage date, the 60-day election period starts on the loss of coverage date.
 It should be noted that QBs may change their minds during their election periods.
 That is, a participant could elect COBRA on day 15, change their mind on day 25, then change it again on day 50.
 If this were to happen, the QB would have a 45-day payment period starting on day 15 which is canceled on day 25, and then another 45-day period starting on day 50.
 Note: Be sure to speak with your company’s HR department for full COBRA guidelines and regulations.

-All that being said, there could be a total of 149 days or 179 days, depending on the QE type, from when the QE happens to when the QB needs to pay the COBRA premiums.
+With all that being said, there could be a total of 149 days or 179 days, depending on the QE type, from when the QE (Qualifying Event) happens to when the QB (Qualified Beneficiary) needs to pay the COBRA premiums.